 The final decision regarding report reprocessing and whether to reissue lies solely with Nielsen.
-We reserve the right to amend our reissue policy at any time as business conditions or research considerations warrant in our judgment.
+We reserve the right not to reissue in circumstances where the disruption to the marketplace that would occur from reissue outweighs the benefits of the reissue.
+We also reserve the right to amend our reissue policy at any time as business conditions or research considerations warrant in our judgment.
+We may also elect to take action other than to reissue as warranted in our judgment.